AlicenJoyHenning/honours_2023/docs/04_seurat_tutorials/seurat_full.md

 ## Preprocessing Stages
 ### _Loading the datasets_

 After going through the first two functions of SASCRiP, the output folder containing barcodes, features, and matrix files were used to go through a manual preprocessing workflow offered by Seurat.

+The ```Read10X()``` function from 10X Genomics takes as input the ouptput of 10X cellranger and returns a UMI count matrix: a matrix that represents the number of molecules for each feature (meaning gene > row) that is detected in each cell (column).
+The count matrix is then used to create a ```Seurat object``` that stores raw and analysis data for a single cell dataset.

 ```R
 # Load the dependencies :